-How to measure the inseam of jeans & pants guide
+How to measure the inseam of jeans vs. pants guide

 One of the most common questions asked is how to measure the inseam on jeans and pants.
 When it comes to alteration services, tailors, and brands, not everyone measures the inseam in the same manner, especially when measuring jeans.

-We start by admitting there is no single true way to measure the inseam.
-The truth is, it all depends on the construction of the pants or jeans you plan to measure.
-First, we will be explaining the most common sort of seam line construction found at the front and back rise of jeans: Flat-felled.
+We begin by admitting that there is no single method for measuring the inseam.
+The truth is that it is entirely dependent on the construction of the pants or jeans you intend to measure.

 Does measuring start from the seam line, or between the two stitch lines?

 The point of confusion begins with where to start the measurement in the crotch.
 Is it from the seam line (as we recommended in the past), or do we start from the center of the two stitch lines?

 After some internal debate and experiments, we concluded that if the jeans or pants are constructed with flat-felled seams in the crotch (front and rear rise seams), the correct center of the inseam would be at the center of the double-needle stitch lines.
 The starting point would be as shown in the photo above.

 In the past, like many, we figured the center point of the two sides of the pattern panels would be the seam line.
 This is not the case with flat-felled seam constructions.
 It is actually the center of the seam allowance.

 In addition, when wearing jeans, the seam line is pulled up and sits horizontally in the crotch.
 A double stitched or flat-felled seam does not fall on the seamline at an angle.